 Every time I attend a networking event I run into at least one person looking for work.
-Every.
-Single.
-Time.
-Some of them have recently lost their job, others have been unemployed for a long time.

-This is a big mistake.
+This is a BIG mistake.

 Will you meet other people?